KieranLafferty/KLHorizontalSelect/README.md

 * QuartzCore.framework

+Install via Cocoapods by adding the following line to your podfile

+	pod 'KLHorizontalSelect'

 ## Usage ##

 Import the required file and declare your controller to conform to the KLHorizontalSelect delegate to recieve callbacks